Collaborative Divorce in Arizona

 What Happens if the Settlement Process Breaks Down?

 If the collaborative process in your divorce breaks down, you and your spouse can start over in court.
-If there is only one issue that you can’t resolve, you can agree to the remaining terms and litigate the one issue in court.
-If your collaborative process doesn’t work, both of your lawyers will withdraw, and you and your spouse will each need to hire new attorneys.
+If there is only one issue that you can’t resolve, you can agree to the remaining terms and litigate the one issue in court. sometimes your collaborative process doesn’t work, both of your lawyers will withdraw, and you and your spouse will each need to hire new attorneys.

 How to Determine if Collaborative Divorce is Right for You